agateau/cookiecutter-qt-app/README.md

 As a developer you also get:

 - Unit-testing, using [Catch2][]
-- Code formatting, using clang-format
+- Code formatting, using clang-format (TODO)

 [Catch2]: https://github.com/catchorg/Catch2